The Hidden Dangers of Life Insurance Trusts: What You Need to Know

 Sounds pretty good so far, right?
 Well, hold onto your hats, because we’re about to get into why it’s not always as rosy as it seems.

-Every time you contribute money to the trust to pay premiums, it’s considered a gift for tax purposes.
-You can use your annual gift tax exclusion ($18,000 per person in 2024) to cover some or all of this, but it’s not as simple as just writing a check.
+Another common pitfall involves gift taxes.
+Every time you contribute money to the trust to pay life insurance premiums, that contribution is treated as a gift for tax purposes.
+You can use the annual gift tax exclusion—$18,000 per beneficiary in 2024—to help offset this, but the process isn’t as simple as just handing money over to the trust.

 Once you put a policy in an irrevocable trust, you’re largely giving up control.
 Want to change beneficiaries or borrow against the policy’s cash value?
 Too bad – those decisions are now in the hands of the trustee.
 This loss of flexibility can be a real problem if your circumstances or wishes change down the road.